 To the surprise of many of his supporters, Donald Trump recently expressed support for the H-1B visa program.
 Opinions on the visa program, which is essential for attracting qualified foreign workers to the United States, have always been divided.
-Trump's remarks followed Elon Musk, the CEO of SpaceX and Tesla, defending the program in the face of growing criticism.
+Trump’s remarks followed those of Elon Musk, the CEO of SpaceX and Tesla, who defended the program in the face of growing criticism.

 Elon Musk emphasized the value of skilled immigrants on social media.
-He referred to one of Silicon Valley's "fundamental limiting factors" as the lack of elite engineering talent in the United States.
-Musk stressed hiring the best, regardless of origin, likening the process to creating a winning sports team.
+He referred to one of Silicon Valley’s “fundamental limiting factors” as the lack of elite engineering talent in the United States.
+Musk emphasized the importance of hiring the best, regardless of origin, likening the process to building a winning sports team.

 Trump’s supporters began debating Musk’s comments.
 Trump’s selection of Indian American Sriram Krishnan as an AI advisor drew criticism from far-right extremists.